ethanweed/scientific_computing_basics/README.md

 Most of the materials are written as [jupyter notebooks](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html).
 Reading and executing these require successful installation of a particular [_software environment_](html/software-environments.html).

 You can browse through the materials in static form (_i.e._ without being able to execute any code) on the [GitHub repository-pages](https://github.com/meeg-cfin/scientific_computing_basics).

+To get started, [go to the overview-notebook](notebooks/01-Course-Overview.ipynb) and follow the links.